How To Feed A Loon

 To make this dish vegetarian, omit the protein (fish or meat), and use vegetable stock for the chicken stock.

-If you prefer to not use wine during the cooking process, double the stock, and 1 tbsp of a good vinegar, such as balsamic or apple cider.
+If you prefer to not use wine during the cooking process, double the stock, and 1 tablespoon of a good vinegar, such as balsamic or apple cider.

 You can use your favorite type of pasta, but we find the long pasta works great with the sauce.
 Such as bucatini, spaghetti, or fettucini.